How long will a rehair take?

-You can usually pick it up the next day.
-Same-day service is sometimes possible, but I prefer to let it dry overnight.
+You can usually pick it up within 2-3 days.
 If the bow needs other work, it could be longer.
 We will examine your bow together when you bring it in.

 Yes, no problem.
 In fact, I have a degree in early music.

-Yes, and you can see my repair price list here.
+Yes, and you can see my repair list here.

 Yes.
 I have excellent shop insurance through the Heritage Insurance musical trades program.

-Yes.
-Cash, check and card are all fine.
+No, but cash, check and Venmo are all fine.

-I have done thousands of rehairs, most recently in Philadelphia where I worked for Antiques Road Show appraiser Frederick Oster [fredoster.com] Our clients were mostly Philadelphia Orchestra members, faculty and students at the Curtis Institute and Temple University, visiting soloists, and other professionals.
+I have done hundreds of rehairs.
+Prior to San Francisco, I was in Philadelphia where I worked for Antiques Road Show appraiser Frederick Oster [osterviolins.com] Our clients were mostly Philadelphia Orchestra members, faculty and students at the Curtis Institute and Temple University, visiting soloists, and other professionals.
 I also wrote bow condition reports for Tarisio [tarisio.com], the New York violin auction house.

 As an editor for Strings [allthingsstrings.com] magazine, I traveled widely and wrote hundreds of articles on instruments, makers, the market, accessories, buying and selling.
 So you can ask me almost any question.
 If I don’t know the answer I know who will!

-I began my training as a bow maker in 1999 with the highly esteemed Charles Espey [http://charlesespeybows.blogspot.com/].
-Then I received a thorough grounding in repairs from Mr. Espey’s first teacher, Robert Shallock, when we worked at David Stone Violins i[davidtstoneviolins.com] n Seattle.
-I’ve also spent time learning repairs in the workshop of Rodney Mohr [rodneymohr.com] in Ohio.
+I began my training as a bow maker in 1999 with the highly esteemed Charles Espey.
+Then I received a thorough grounding in repairs from Mr. Espey’s first teacher, Robert Shallock, when we worked at David Stone Violins in Seattle.
+I’ve also spent time learning repairs in the workshop of Rodney Mohr in Ohio.
 Paul Siefried has always been generous with his knowledge and advice.